 It’s best if the down payment and closing cost funds are transferred into one account.
 This account must be disclosed to your mortgage lender and you must let him or her know this is the account you’re going to be using for the down payment as the funds have to be tracked.

 One business day before your closing date, either your mortgage lender or title company will email you a close estimate of the amount of money needed to close as well as the wire transfer instructions.
 Unfortunately, the total amount usually is not available farther in advance as the title company needs to receive final figures from your lender (if utilizing a mortgage).

 How Do You Pay

 Amounts under $10,000 can be paid for with a cashier’s check, however, amounts over $10,000 must be wire transferred.
 You’ll wire transfer these funds in one lump payment the DAY BEFORE CLOSING.
 It is crucial that these funds be wire transferred the day before closing at the latest.
 If the title company is unable to give you the exact amount due by the end of the day, an estimate will be provided by your lender.

 While it would be nice to wire transfer the funds several days in advance, often the title company doesn’t have the exact figures until the day before.
 Therefore, call your bank now and find out what you need to do to make a wire transfer.
 Most of the time you have to go into the bank personally to initiate the wire transfer.

 Find out what their cut off time is for wire transfers.
-Usually it’s around 4pm.
+Usually, it’s around 4 pm.
 That means you’ll have to do the wire transfer by that time the day before closing in order for it to go into the title company’s account on time.
-Once you’ve done the wire transfer, email myself as well as your mortgage lender so we can make sure the title company received the funds.
+Once you’ve done the wire transfer, email me as well as your mortgage lender so we can make sure the title company received the funds.